-In this annual COP, we describe our actions to continually improve the integration of the Global Compact and its principles into our business strategy, culture and daily operations.
+In this annual sustainability report, we describe our actions to continually improve the integration of the Global Compact and its principles into our business strategy, culture and daily operations.
 We strive at all times to ensure adherence to these principles.
 We also commit to sharing this information with our stakeholders using our primary channels of communication.

 Our organization mission is, to be the preferred provider of innovative and superior technology solutions and services in East & Central Africa.
 We continue to deliver Technology Solutions addressing; Telecom, Utilities, Broadcasting, UN bodies and large businesses in the region.
-Indeed we are pretty much a one Stop shop for ICT in the region.
+Indeed, we are pretty much a one Stop shop for ICT in the region.

-In general the last one year has been a good year for Broadband.
-However, the last two months of the year were challenging as we lost a substantial scope with our major customer.
+In general, last year has been a good year for Broadband.
+However, the last two years we faced challenges of substantial scope reduction with our primary customer.
 The main reason for loss of business is the demand for more discounts and pressure from new entrants to lower prices yet our costs are increasing.

 Our organization's sustainability is hinged on six pillars that include: Customer Focus, Products and Services Excellence, Our human Resource, Innovation, Governance, Health Safety and Environment.
-These pillars are also aligned with the UNGC requirements.
-Indeed we have policies that cover Human Resource, Health, Safety, Environment and Business Ethics among others.
+These pillars are also aligned with the UNGC requirements. we have policies that cover Human Resource, Health, Safety, Environment and Business Ethics among others.